eopobee50/cyberMagic/README.md

 SSH into the control node and follow the steps below:
 Filebeat/Metricbeat
 - Copy the filebeat-configuration.yml/metricbeat-configuration.yml file to /etc/ansible/roles/.
-- Update the filebeat-configuration.yml/metricbeat  configuration files to include the ELK private IP .
+- Update the filebeat-configuration.yml/metricbeat configuration files to include the ELK private IP.
 - Run the playbook, and navigate to ELK VM Public IP (http://<elk public IP>:5601/app/kibana) to check that the installation worked as expected.

 Which file is the playbook?